ajuniper/boilercontrol/README.md

 ## LittleFS filesystem files

+* `/chactive.N` contains the active/inactive setting for each channel
 * `/warmup.N` contains configured setback time for channel (seconds)
 * `/sched.N` contains schedule for channel
 * `/targettemp.N` contains the target temperature for the channel